Mailbox4Anshul/documentwqueryproject/README.md

-# Project for ChatBot from multiple PDFs using LLM
+# ChatBot Derived from PDF Knowledge using LLM (Language Model)

 **About the project -**